jooy2/vitepress-sidebar/README.md

 - Type: `boolean`
 - Default: `false`

 If the value is `true`, also include the top-level path `index.md` file in the sidebar menu.
+Use the `includeFolderIndexFile` option to include the index file of the child items as well.
+(If the file does not exist, it is ignored.)

+### `includeFolderIndexFile`

+- Type: `boolean`
+- Default: `false`

+If the value is `true`, also include the folder path `index.md` file in the sidebar menu.
+Use the `includeRootIndexFile` option to include the index file of the root item as well.
 (If the file does not exist, it is ignored.)

 ### `convertSameNameSubFileToGroupIndexPage`